 This Slow Roast Lamb Shoulder Recipe is super simple to make and takes just 10 minutes of prep time.
+And would make a perfect recipe for Easter, Christmas or Thanksgiving.

 It is also made with just a few simple ingredients: that being fresh sage, fresh rosemary, fresh sage, salt and pepper and a olive oil.